NIEM/NIEM-Releases/README.md

 # NIEM 4.0

 This is the NIEM 4.0 release.
+NIEM 4.0 is the current release.

 This release reflects updates to the [NIEM Naming and Design Rules][NDR], as well as the new [NIEM Code Lists Specification][Code Lists Specification].